vibdev/canvas-kit/modules/canvas-kit-react-side-panel/README.md

 #### `breakpoint: number`

-> Determines the breakpoint at which the side panel opens or closes
+> The width at which the window size must be in order for `onBreakPointChange` to fire.

 Default: `834px`

 #### `onBreakpointChange: (open: boolean) => void;`

-> Callback that gets called on resize and determines when the side panel should open or close
+> A function that is called when the screen size changes and reaches `breakpoint`.
+For example, if
-> depending on the size of the browser and the breakpoint set.
+> the user has their window at 1000px of width, and then resizes, this will get called when the
+> window size reaches the value of the `breakpoint` prop.

 ---